Concealed Weapon Permit

 Return Your Florida Concealed Weapon or Firearm License

-Florida Statute Section 790.10 provides for certain criminal penalties if any person carries a concealed firearm or weapon after receiving notice of suspension or revocation.
+Florida Statute Section 790.10 provides specific criminal penalties if any person carries a concealed firearm or weapon after receiving notice of suspension or revocation.

 Length of Suspension of Florida Concealed Weapon Permit